in28minutes/course-material/15-google-cloud-digital-leader/downloads.md

-# Google Cloud Certification - Professional Cloud Developer
+# Google Cloud Certification - Cloud Digital Leader

 Thank You for Choosing to Learn from in28Minutes